MarkPearlCoZa/Blog_General/_posts/2016-12-24-Dev-Lead-Notes.md

 - Great people in the morning, ask how they are doing and care about their answers.

+1. Consistently hold meaningful one-on-one meetings
+2. Make it safe for them to give you honest feedback
+3. Offer them feedback and correction so they can improve

 # Let people be seen and heard

 # Help people feel engaged